dorianmeric/docs-to-ai/README.md

 ## 2. Installation, with docker
 You need Docker Desktop, or Docker Engine, running.
-Then just:
+Then just write the following into a file called "docker-compose.yaml":
 ````yaml
 services:
   docs-to-ai: